 Here’s a snippet: “Grace fills empty spaces but it can only enter where there is a void to receive it, and it is grace itself which makes this void.”

-Find out more about Tiffany’s translations on our post showcasing some of our favourite Indonesian writers.
+If you enjoyed this Tiffany Tsao interview, find out more about her translations on our post showcasing some of our favourite Indonesian writers.